 In spite of my bold assertions, those 24 long months of solo travel were incomparably transformative.
-While I wasn’t traveling to “find myself” or escape any first world problems, in those 2 years without a home base, I actually did eat, pray and love – a lot.
+While I wasn’t traveling around the world to “find myself” or escape any first world problems, in those 2 years without a home base, I actually did eat, pray and love – a lot.
 I found a “me” I didn’t know existed under the layers of workaholism and NYC busyness.
 I tasted everything new that came my way.
 I grew more confident in myself.
 I skipped from country to country, sleeping in hostels, hotels, tents, airport floors, friends’ couches and overnight buses.
 I rarely relied on an itinerary, usually just figuring everything out on the fly and living out of my Eagle Creek rolling backpack.
 I became more appreciative, resourceful, thoughtful and confident.

 I didn’t set out to change, but I did.

 Nearly 5 years after departure, another big transition is on the horizon: marriage!
 As I prepare* for the next step, I’ve been reflecting on everything, everyone and everywhere that’s brought me to this point, so here are some lessons & observations I’ve compiled from the past few years of jaunts & journeys.

 *…um, attempt to prepare.
 How do you even “get ready” for a lifetime?!
 Oh yeah, more prayer!